 Denzel (Big, Ginger Biscuit)

 He spent the first three years of his life chained up in the sweltering southern Spain heat and was abused by his owners.
 He was then rescued and spent a year and a half in the shelter before being sent over to the UK for fostering.
-I spotted him on a dogs blog and decided he was the dog for me.
-Four days later I drove up to Birmingham and came back with him.
+Roz spotted him on a dogs blog and decided he was the dog for her.

 He will be dearly missed every day.